featured image ornaments

 Easy Ways to Plan Ahead for Christmas

-Today is Christmas in July and I am sharing easy ways to plan ahead for Christmas!
-I will share all the details below to help you get a head start for a relaxing holiday season!
+Today is Christmas in July and I am sharing 7 easy ways to plan ahead for Christmas!
+I will share all the details below to help you get a head start for a relaxing holiday season so you have plenty of time and aren’t doing things at the last minute!

 Rachel from The Ponds Farmhouse is our host.
 Thank you Rachel for putting this fun Hop together.